virufac/ljdump/README.md

 I hate to say it but for all the xml data has on it, those were the only things I found worth salvaging.

+When its finished it will dump the entire journal as a single json file as well, which is so much better for me at least...

 #### in pace requiescat, livejournal.